abdulsaleh/asyncio-for-ai/README.md

 # AsyncIO for AI Applications

-A practical guide to using Python's `asyncio` for building faster, more scalable AI and LLM applications.
+A practical guide to using Python's `asyncio` for building faster, more scalable LLM and AI applications.

-## Read the Book
+## Read the Guide

 **[Read online at asyncio-for-ai.github.io](https://abdulsaleh.github.io/asyncio-for-ai/)**

-## About This Book
+## About This Guide

-If you've used the OpenAI or Gemini API, you've likely seen `asyncio` scattered throughout the code examples.
+If you've used the OpenAI or Gemini API, you've probably seen `asyncio` scattered throughout the code examples.
 Maybe you copied `async/await` without understanding what it does.
 Maybe you've wondered if it actually matters.

 It matters.

+If you're building AI applications, `asyncio` can keep your code fast and responsive, whether you're making hundreds of API calls, streaming data through a pipeline, or coordinating agent tool calls.

-Most `asyncio` tutorials talk about concurrency primitives, event loops, and coroutines. **This guide is different**.
-It focuses on why `asyncio` matters and what you can build with it.
+Most `asyncio` tutorials explain how it works, focusing on concurrency primitives, event loops, and coroutines. **This guide is about why it matters.**

+You’ll learn how to use `asyncio` to build faster, more scalable systems.

 ## What You'll Learn